RoboDomo/Documentation/Configuration.md

 This root member is an Object that defines the Apple TV devices to be controlled / monitored.

 The [appletv-microservice](https://github.com/RoboDomo/appletv-microservice) uses the [node-appletv](https://github.com/evandcoleman/node-appletv) node module.
-The protocol for communicating with the Apple TVs requires a credentials string that is a very long string of hex digits and hyphes.
+The protocol for communicating with the Apple TVs requires a credentials string that is a very long string of hex digits and hyphens.
 To obtain the credentials for your Apple TV devices, follow the instructions in the node-appletv repository.

 The device name is the name you set up on the Apple TV, using the settings app.